 Inflation in the U.S. rose at a rate of almost 8% between February 2021 and February 2022 — the largest increase in over 40 years, according to the U.S. Bureau of Labor Statistics.
 And building material prices have risen over 30% since January 2020.

 Even worse, home insurance rates are rising faster than inflation in many parts of the country.
-Our 2022 Home Insurance Pricing Report found that 90% of homeowners saw their quoted annual premiums increase from May 2021 to May 2022.
-And homeowners in Arkansas, Washington, and Colorado saw their home insurance premiums increase at more than double the rate of inflation.
+Our 2023 Home Insurance Pricing Report found that 94% of homeowners saw their quoted annual premiums increase from May 2022 to May 2023.
+And homeowners in Florida, Idaho, and Colorado saw their home insurance premiums increase 30% or more.

 So what does this mean for your home insurance rates?